mnot/I-D/h2-cache-digest/draft.md

 If not present, the scope is governed by the rules described for the "host" parameter.

-### Computing the Cache-Digest-Value {#computing}
+### Computing the Digest-Value {#computing}

-The set of URLs that is used to compute cache-digest-value MUST only include URLs that share the scheme with the target URI, fall into the scopes defined by the "host" and "path" parameters, and they MUST be fresh {{RFC7234}}.
+The set of URLs that is used to compute digest-value MUST only include URLs that share the scheme with the target URI, fall into the scopes defined by the "host" and "path" parameters, and they MUST be fresh {{RFC7234}}.